Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Details of results calculated

 \subsection{$\boldsymbol{(\mathrm{GLV + APL})_{\mathrm{SUB}}}$ calculation}

-Now we wish to look at the combined result of both the Sub-eikonal and All-Path-Length results.
-The full rersidues are already calculated in the previous section.
+We wish to look at the combined result of both the sub-Regge kinematical and All-Path-Length results.
+The full rersidues are already calculated in \cref{SUBunitarity}.
 Now we shall proceed to keep the additional path length terms $\propto e^{\-\muperp \Delta z}$ with the new scaling correction $\beta^+$.